Questions people ask me:

 What else do you do?

-I am a Distinguished Adjunct Professor teaching Human Sexuality, Therapeutic Communication and Counseling Skills, Principles of Couple and Family Therapy, Practicum, and Cross Cultural Therapy at Golden Gate University and I am an EAP Counselor contracting with Modern Health.
+I am a Distinguished Adjunct Professor teaching Human Sexuality, Therapeutic Communication and Counseling Skills, Principles of Couple and Family Therapy, Practicum, and Cross Cultural Therapy at Golden Gate University (GGU).
+I am Core Faculty at the Western Institute of Social Research (WISR) where I also began an Doctor of Education program in Higher Education and Social Change in October of 2024.
+I am an EAP Counselor contracting with Modern Health.
 I was on the Board of Directors for Bay Area Open Minds as Webmaster for several years.
-I co-parent middle school-aged boy/girl twins, referee youth soccer, read a lot, dance to 80s music, ski sloppily, brew kombucha, and play board games.
+I am on the CAMFT Annual Conference 2025 planning committee.
+I co-parent middle school-aged twins both of whom are neurodivergent and one of whom is transgender, referee youth soccer, read a lot, dance to 80s music, ski sloppily, brew kombucha, and play board games.
 In the ideal world, I would also be knitting more, continuing to learn the bagpipe, and traveling more.

 Have you had any social media appearances?